dbaron/declarative-partial-updates/README.md

 #### Details of declarative interception

-1. When a route has a `mode: 'same-document'` clause, navigations to matching destinations would be intercepted.
+1. When a route has a `mode: 'same-document'` (or `itnercept: true` or some such) clause, navigations to matching destinations would be intercepted.
 The navigation request would still take place, but only `<template for>` elements from the response would be spliced-streamed into the document.
 1. Declarative view transitions work out of the box.
 1. Views matching the old/new route would receive an "unloading" and "loading" state, with appropriate JS events and CSS selectors.
 1. While streaming content, target elements would get a pseudo-class (:partial?) activated.
 This pseudo-class can be used in ordinary document content streaming as well, to avoid the visual effect of streaming.
 1. A partial response can include either a full document or just the modified templates, the UA should be able to work with both as valid HTML.
 1. A request for an intercepted partial update contains header information about the views that are about to be updated, and about the fact that it's a partial update.
+This allows the response to include only the updated part (though we have to be careful about content-negotation trade-offs).

 ## Potential future enhancements
 1. We can consider also supporting 1st-class HTML includes, e.g. with `<view src="...">`.
 The initial proposal here for `<template for>` allows for this kind of experience without an additional network request with a special signature, by streaming the content in the same document response.